 Just as traditional guanxi rituals, ideologies, and practices vary in different times and different places, so too, do the Local Church reconstitutions of guanxi.
 For example, younger church members from urban areas with more education seem to be less concerned with the function of providing resources to needy households than older church members, who have experienced war and famine, or than church members from rural areas where the standard of living is lower and traditional Chinese guanxi practices are stronger.
-Local Church members who had moved from the People's Republic of China to southern California tended to practice more gift-giving rituals from traditional Chinese guanxi than their Taiwanese counterparts.
-This created friction among the two sub-groups because the Taiwanese felt that the mainland Chinese church members were being worldly and not dealing with fellow church members as zijiren.
-CHANGES IN CHRISTIANITY FROM ITS INCORPORATION OF RECONSTITUTED GUANXI
+Local Church members who had moved from the People's Republic of China to southern California tended to perform more individual gift-giving rituals from traditional Chinese guanxi than their Taiwanese counterparts.
+This created friction among the two sub-groups because the Taiwanese felt that the mainland Chinese church members were not dealing with fellow church members as zijiren.